 Canyon Rose Suites, a turn of the century building listed on the Arizona State Historic Registry, is the perfect place to experience the historic town of Bisbee, Arizona.
 Located in the heart of town, Canyon Rose Suites is within walking distance of many of the local attractions, including art galleries, quirky shops, museums, hiking spots, and a variety of restaurants and bars.
 Our hotel has been a part of the Bisbee community for over 20 years now and honors both the historic nature of Bisbee, but also the incredibly creative and talented artists that reside here.

 Currently, the Canyon Rose Suites houses artwork from Dugo Nore, who created the colorful windows you see going up the stairs from the lobby, Thomas Moxely, Ann Moran, Bobby Brown, Bruce Wertz, John Charley, and Ben Dale to name a few.
+Outside the building, you'll also find a Fly by Poe Dismuke.
 Our rooms are fully equipped with a full kitchen and modern amenities to make your stay as comfortable as possible.
 We have attempted to make our rooms as free of allergens as possible.
 All our rooms are smoke free, we do not allow pets, and all our beds have allergy barrier bedding.
 If you have any questions, feel free to contact us.

 Whether you’re here to experience the Southwest in all its natural beauty or enjoy a historic adventure through town, we are here to make your stay memorable.
 Butchy, our hotel manager, is often found on site or in his antique shop near the lobby, Time Warp.